mahmoud-mohamed107/Apple_Retail-Analysis-/README.md

 ---

 ### 4. High-Sales Months in the USA
-Sales exceeded 5,000 units during **November, December, and April**, aligning with holidays and launch events.
+Sales exceeded 5,000 units during November, December, and April, aligning with holidays and launch events.
 **Recommendation:** Prepare additional stock and promotional campaigns during these peak months.

 ---

 ### 5. Product Category with Most Warranty Claims
-The **Wearables** category (Apple Watch, AirPods) had the highest claim rate.
+The Wearables category (Apple Watch, AirPods) had the highest claim rate.
 **Recommendation:** Improve design durability and enhance after-sales services.

 ---